This article was updated on June 11, 2022.

 The French no longer require travelers to carry a "pass sanitaire" (the health pass or the Green Pass) unless they are visiting a healthcare facility or another place where there are at-risk individuals.
 Here's more info and a directory of French pharmacies if you need a pass.

-The United States CDC has Germany on its Level 4 - Do Not Travel list.
+The United States CDC has Germany on its Level 3 - High Level of COVID-19 list.

-The United States CDC has Italy on its Level 4 - Do Not Travel list.
+The United States CDC has Italy on its Level 3 - High Level of COVID-19 list.

 Down Under is Down Open!
 After a very long and very stringent lockdown, the country reopened to vaccinated travelers starting February 21.
 Unvaccinated travelers will need a special exemption to enter (and cheating will not be well received, as we learned from Novak Djokovic).
 All travelers need a visa (as usual) and to complete a Digital Passenger Declaration form.
 Here's more info.

-India: The United States CDC has India on its Level 3 - Reconsider Travel list.
+India: The United States CDC has India on its Level 1 - Low Level of COVID list.
 International travelers must have a visa issued after October 15, 2021, and must complete a self-declaration form, and upload results of a negative PCR test taken within 72 hours of travel.
 Here's more official info from the US Embassy in India.

-Vietnam: The United States CDC has Vietnam on its Level 4 - Do Not Travel list.
+Vietnam: The United States CDC has Vietnam on its Level 3 - High Level of COVID-19 list.
 Restrictions will ease beginning March 15: Vaccinated visitors with a negative PCR test taken within 72 hours of travel will only have to quarantine for one day, not three, upon arrival.
 Travelers also need a valid visa.
 Here's more info.

 Cambodia: The United States CDC recommends avoiding travel to Cambodia.
 Vaccinated international travelers must have proof of a negative PCR test taken within 72 hours of arrival to Cambodia, then take a rapid test upon arrival and wait for the results.
 Here's more info from the Kingdom of Cambodia and from the US Embassy in Cambodia.

-Thailand: The United States CDC has Thailand on its Level 3 - Reconsider Travel list.
+Thailand: The United States CDC has Thailand on its Level 3 - High Level of COVID list.
 The country is open, with limitations.
 Starting March 1, vaccinated visitors arriving by air must have a Thailand Pass, proof of a negative PCR test taken within 72 hours of travel, an insurance policy worth at least $20,000, and proof of payment at a government-approved hotel for day 1 of their trip, as well as proof of payment for a PCR tests to be taken on day 1 and and an antigen test on day 5.
 Here's more info.

 China, Hong Kong, and Japan remain closed.